ffsh/ansible/README.md

 If you want to deploy to a new gateway you need to add it to the hosts file.

 ## host_vars/$gatewayname.yml
-You need to supply your fastd secret as an encrpyted password, you may use the standard password or your own. #TODO check
+You need to supply your fastd secret as an encrpyted secret, you may use the standard password or your own. #TODO check

 To create a new fastd secret, execute the following, this will ask you for a password and open a editor.
 ```